arnowelzel/lightbox-photoswipe/readme.txt

 13) Added option to add "onclick" handlers for sharing links

-14) Added option to add a custom url for sharing links
+14) Added option to add a custom URL for sharing links

 = Licensing =